-Health is used to describe the current physical health of the person receiving care.
+Health describes the current physical health of the person receiving care.
 This classification looks at the overall wellness of the person or people in question.
-Looking at the overall health of the patient requires not only collecting vitals but also looking at their emotional health and even their social conditions.
+Looking at the patient’s overall health requires not only collecting vitals but also looking at their emotional health and even their social conditions.

 There are a variety of nursing theories that nurses consult to help them better understand their patients and provide optimal care.
 Most theories fall under three main categories, though.

-- Middle-Range Nursing Theories are a little more specific than Grand Nursing Theories and provide more details about behavior and specific patient populations that each theory focuses on.
+Middle-Range Nursing Theories are slightly more specific than Grand Nursing Theories and provide more details about behavior and specific patient populations that each theory focuses on.